 The earlier we get involved, the more we can help you.

 Why Clients Choose Us

 Being accused of a criminal offence is one of the most stressful events in a person’s life.
 Instructing a skilled criminal defence team at the outset is crucial.
-This is because the earlier we get involved, the better we can help you.
+This is because the earlier we get involved, the better the results we can achieve for you.

-Our team of top rated criminal defence solicitors and barristers has over twenty-five years experience in defending all types of criminal cases.
-We therefore have close professional relationships with most of the top barristers and experts in the country.
-This means we can put together an outstanding defence team tailored to your requirements.
-Together we will defy the odds on your behalf.
+Our team of top rated criminal defence solicitors and barristers has over 40 years experience in defending all types of criminal cases.
+Managed by our Crime Team Manager, who also has more than 40 years experience, our professional relationships with leading barristers and experts in the country is outstanding.
+Meaning we can put together an equally outstanding defence team, tailored to your requirements and budget, who will defy the odds on your behalf.

-We know how criminal defence proceedings can affect your personal and professional reputation.
+We understand how criminal defence proceedings affect your personal and professional reputation.
 We frequently act for high profile individuals, including professionals, business owners, and public figures.
 For us, every client is a priority, and there is no such thing as a minor case.
-We know that for white collar clients any conviction can have a knock-on effect upon your career and your reputation.
-As well as getting you the best possible result, we can help you manage adverse publicity.
+We appreciate that for many clients any conviction can have a detrimental impact upon career and reputation.
+Professional Regulatory proceedings can follow.
+As well as getting you the best possible result, we can help you manage adverse publicity and professional discipline matters.